Tuesday, May 26, 2026

 Another line from a song comes to mind, “Take it to the Lord in prayer!”**

-So the theme the Spirit is impressing upon me today is that the Lord will help you!
+So the theme the Spirit is impressing upon me today is that Jesus will help you!
 Spend time with Him!
 Talk to Him about your burdens.
 The load is too heavy for you to bear alone.

 _______________